 Rigid plastic strip to stick the LED Strip onto PolyCarbonate/PVC-U tubemono mini jacks to use for switching poi on and off, and also for connecting to the charger.
 I connected two together in series to make a charging circuit for both poi at once.
 The charger I bought can charge up to 10 batteries in series.
 Nowadays I am using LiPo 3.7v which works great with as little as 500mAh (lasts for 1 hour at full brighness) or just put 2 together in parallel.
 When I started the project LiPo was not as good as it is now – it’s probably the best choice for batteries.

 Most poi you find on the market are housed inside a PolyCarbonate tube, however this is sadly unavailable in my country, so I found another product called PVC-U which is transparent PVC pipe and comes in all diameters.
 I have uploaded a CAD file which will help to demonstrate how everything fits together inside the tubes here.
 You need a program called FreeCad to look at this.

 It’s time to actually make these poi.
 This is not a step by step instruction list, as I made these a while back and can’t remember the exact procedure.
 Anyway you may be doing things a bit differently.

 - Solder the components (see the Fritzing Repo for actual component info) and LED strip (stuck to rigid plastic strip) to the board.
 Don’t forget heat shrink to cover any exposed metal wires.

 - battery pack (NIMH 4.8v or LiPo 3.7v) and Jack Switch gets soldered to the board (jack has 3 connectors, the pcb has 3 connections for this.
-The batteries need to be charged from a jack input to the female jack, and when connected the male jack disconnects the circuit from the batteries.)
+The batteries need to be charged from a jack input to the female jack, and when plugged in the male jack disconnects the circuit from the batteries.)

 - put together 2 sizes of pipe using screws and 3d printed connector pieces (see freecad github) – you could also use mouldable plastic